Jose Trevino Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The White Sox pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- In his most recent appearance on Wednesday against the Los Angeles Angels, the righty tossed five innings, allowing three earned runs while surrendering four hits.
+- The right-hander's last appearance came on Wednesday against the Los Angeles Angels, when he tossed four innings, surrendering eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.